Garmin FTP – what is it? and why it’s probably not quite what you think it is

 Once this data is obtained, the Firstbeat Analytics engine identifies your FTP level by isolating the deflections in your heart rate variability that correlate to key indications of how your respiration patterns respond to the intensity of your activity.
 [Firstbeat]

-I suggest that Garmin’s current algorithm uses this method perhaps alongside other triggers like the 20-minute criteria shown above.
+I suggest that Garmin’s current algorithm uses this method, perhaps alongside other triggers, such as the 20-minute criterion shown above.

 One problem here is that Firstbeat’s stated method incorporates respiration patterns presumably also derived from HRV.
-However here are two references of issues with Garmin devices and respiration metrics which then call into doubt the FTP calculation.
+However, here is a reference to issues with Garmin devices and respiration metrics, which then call into doubt the FTP calculation.

 Let’s leave that hanging for a while and recap some of the commonly used protocols.
-Here are a few methods starting with the ones you know about and then getting to ones that are mathematically scary.
+Here are a few methods, starting with the ones you know about and then getting to the ones that are mathematically scary.

 FTP Test: 30 Minutes